alevani/ant_war_simulation/README.md

 what exists?

 Even though biomimetic on ants is a very studied topic with numerous papers, videos and books about the subject, there is no proper implementation of an ant war simulator.
 The closest implementations of it are simulations of pathfinders (here is an example found on Github: http://bwiklund.github.io/ant-simulator/).
 It is very likely that this project will be a reflection of all the studies, such as “Combat between large derived societies: A subterranean army ant established as a predator of mature leaf-cutting ant colonies” written by Scott Powell or “The Remarkable Self- Organisation of Ants”, written by Emily Singer.

+Make another example, add the image for both.

 https://github.com/computationalcore/ants-simulation -> nice! ant colony simulator, the brain of each ant is fairly simple but that's a start